 31 January 1959

-Today the weather is a bit worse wind (west), snow (probably from the pines) because the sky is perfectly clear.
+Weather today is a bit worse – wind (west), snowing (probably from the pines), since the sky is perfectly clear.
 Started relatively early (around 10 am).
-Took the same Mansi trail.
-Till now we walk along a Mansi trail, which was crossed by a deer hunter not long ago.
-Yesterday we apparently came across his resting stop.
-Deer didn't go much further.
-The hunter didn't follow the beaten trail and we are now in his steps.
-Today was surprisingly good accommodations for the tent, air is warm and dry, despite the low temperature of -18C to -24C.
-Walking is especially hard today.
-We can't see the trail and sometimes we have to advance gropingly.
-All we can do is 1.52 km (1 mile) per hour.
+Got back on the Mansi trail.
+(Up to now we are following a Mansi trail on which not so long passed a hunter with deer.)
+Yesterday it seems we stumbled upon his resting stop.
+Deer didn't go any further.
+The hunter took the beaten trail by himself, we are following in his steps.
+Had a surprisingly good overnight, air is warm and dry, though it’s -18°C to -24°C. Walking is especially hard today.
+We can't see the trail, have to grope our way through at times.
+Can’t do more than 1.52 km (1 mile) per hour.

 |1 Feb 1959||9 Feb 2019|